 GIS projects are visual representations on maps of complex social, economic, natural, and cultural patterns.
 GIS projects help students form questions about people and places and translate them into a map that represents data that shows some kind of change over time.
-In this workshop Andrew Battista will explore GIS projects with Google Fusion Tables and Oxford's Social Explorer.
+In this workshop we explore GIS projects with Google Fusion Tables and Oxford's Social Explorer.

 Do you want to tell a story about how ideas or things develop over time?
 Timeline JS

 is a tool that allows you to display data as a linear, interactive narrative.
 All you need is a Google Account.
-In this workshop, Andrew Battista and Lauren Wallis will share ideas about incorporating creative media sources into Timeline JS projects.
+In this workshop, we will share ideas about incorporating creative media sources into Timeline JS projects.

 Learn how to use free online resources to enhance your next class presentation.
-Lauren Wallis will demonstrate using Prezi
+We demonstrate using Prezi

 , and Pic Monkey